R-macos/recipes/README.md

 ## Recipes

-This is an experimental system for building static, dependent libraries for R packages.
-It is mainly intended to automate the maintenance of CRAN dependencies for the OS X build system, but the system is intended to be usable on other platforms as well.
+This is a system for building static, dependent libraries for R packages.
+It is mainly intended to automate the maintenance of CRAN dependencies for the macOS build system, but the system is intended to be usable on other platforms as well.

 The idea is for package authors to submit pull requests for